marhu98/vim-keyboard/README.md

 - Bind keys in insert mode so that you can use the keyboard config you like (say Colemak, or left-handed Dvorak).

-- Preserves the QWERTY bindings on normal, visual and command modes so you don't have to retrain your musle memory.
+- Preserves the QWERTY (or whatever your keyboard is) bindings on normal, visual and command modes so you don't have to retrain your musle memory.

 Used to generate [this colemake plugin](https://www.github.com/marhu98/)